hwcoe/hwcoe-ufl/Readme.md

 Changelog
 ---------
+### 2.3.4
+- Templates with sidebars - make content area 100% width if no active sidebars exist

 ### 2.3.3
 - Add formatting to data tables in the main-content area
 - Override some Tablepress CSS rules with HWCOE theme formatting